obensource/sendbird-webhook/README.md

-# sendbird-webhook (takehome assignement)
+# sendbird-webhook
 <img src="https://pbs.twimg.com/media/ET-2PqzU0AAekyC.jpg" width="640px" />

-👉 My webhook solution for Sendbird's 'backend + frontend' takehome test!
+👉 A webhook that sends fun messages to a Sendbird client when group channels are created! 🎉

 ## Description
-This is a webhook server that works with my fork of SendBird's [`SendBird-JavaScript/web-basic-sample`](https://github.com/obensource/SendBird-JavaScript) client.
+This is a webhook server that works with my fork of SendBird's [`SendBird-JavaScript/web-basic-sample`](https://github.com/obensource/sendbird-web-basic-sample) client.

 ## Installation
 **$**`npm install`